scottrlarson/profession/content/home/about.md

 I am a computer and information technology professional.
 I got my start in technology working for small custom computer shops back in the late nineties.
 I then moved on to Systems Administration for small networks.
 Disillusioned with the corporate world, I  decided to leave that world behind and provide services directly to the public as a independent computer service professional.
 {{% /accordion %}}

-{{% accordion title="Current Services & Location" col="in" id="services" %}}
+{{% accordion title="Current Services" col="in" id="services" %}}
 I provide computer repair services at my office in <a href="#contact">downtown</a> Santa Rosa.
 When I am not repairing computers at my office, I devote some of my free operation time to home and office visits for individuals and small business (5 employees or less).
-I troubleshoot and offer recommendations on computer technologies related to productivity and entertainment. <a href="#contact">Contact</a> me if you have questions, to schedule an appointment with me to have your device serviced at my office, or to setup a home/office consultation.
+I troubleshoot and offer recommendations on computer technologies related to productivity and entertainment.
 {{% /accordion %}}

-{{% accordion title="Scheduling" col="in" id="scheduling" %}}
+{{% accordion title="Location, Hours, Pricing and Turnaround Times" col="in" id="location" %}}
-{{% scheduling %}}
+If you require an immediate response, it's best to reach me by [phone or text](#contact).
+I operate Monday through Friday from 8 am to 5 pm and my turnaround times for my standard [1st class](/#service-repair-rates-turnaround) service is 3-7 business days.
+I also have [Priority Service](/#service-repair-rates-turnaround) with a 1-3 day turnaround along with availability on Saturday from 10am to 4pm.
+If you require a higher priority than my normal operating hours and turn-around times, please make special arrangements with me ahead of time.
+Finally, if you do not require 1st Class or Priority service and can wait a week or more, talk to me about my [2nd Class](/#service-repair-rates-turnaround) special reduced rates if you are looking to save money. <a href="#contact">Contact</a> me if you have questions.
+You can [schedule an appointment](https://harmonizely.com/scottrlarson) with me to have your device serviced at my office, or to setup a home/office consultation.
 {{% /accordion %}}

 {{% accordion title="My Service Precautions" col="in" id="precautions" %}}